Federal and Private Sector Resumes

-Resumes used for Federal Government jobs differ from those used in the private sector with regard to both content and purpose:
+Federal resumes differ from resumes used in the private sector with regard to both content and purpose.

-- Current contact information including name, postal address, day and evening telephone numbers, and email address
+- Contact information.
+This includes your name, address, day and evening telephone numbers, and email address

 - Citizenship (if other than the U.S.)

 - Relevant work experience.
-Experience refers to paid and unpaid experience, including volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religions; spiritual; community; student; social)
+This includes paid and unpaid experiences.
+For instance, volunteer work done through National Service programs (e.g., Peace Corps, AmeriCorps) and other organizations (e.g., professional; philanthropic; religions; spiritual; community; student; social)

 - Job title

-- Hours worked per week.
-We will assume fulltime unless otherwise stated.
-We will prorate part-time employment in crediting experience.
+- Hours per week.
+We assume fulltime unless otherwise stated.
+Employment will be prorated in crediting experience.

 - Tools, software, or systems